tositrino/cudac3l/python/README.md

   - scoop [8]
   - chocolatey [9]

- the project
-on a macos system.
-The following instruction should work on all macos versions > 10.11 (catalina) We assume you are familiar with your macos installation and you already have homebrew or macports installed to install non apple software.
-If not please see the following links:

 ### System Requirements

-  - git
-  - python >=3.10

-  Note: see requirements.txt for further details
+  see above for required applications and requirements.txt for further details about required python libraries and modules

-## For Developers: Standard Software
-  The following software can be downloaded and installed using the description provided by its manufacturer:

-  - zed editor

-  - Microsoft visual studio code

 #### Python Adjustments

-wallstreetcrawler uses black as code formatter - to be able use it, it must be installed into the main python installation.
+cudac3l uses black as code formatter - to be able use it, it must be installed into the main python installation.
 To do so, run the following commands in powershell after having installed python:
 ```
   > pip install --upgrade pip black